 Support the Process of Change

 If your loved one continues to use drugs and alcohol without any consequences, they’ll have no reason to change.
 Let your loved one know how their substance abuse affects you and your family.
 Doing this in the presence of a counselor or mediator can be helpful.
 Suggest going to an AA or NA meeting together, or seeing a family counselor.
-Continue to educate yourself on addiction and where to get help in Florida.You can’t force an addict to change, but you can be there to encourage and support their recovery.
+Continue to educate yourself on addiction and where to get help in Orange County.You can’t force an addict to change, but you can be there to encourage and support their recovery.
 By being clear in your message, setting limits and following through with consequences, you can guide your loved toward seeking rehab.
-To learn more about the addiction treatment centers in West Palm Beach, Delray Beach or other areas in Florida, call Drug Help Line today at 800-591-0343.
+To learn more about the addiction treatment centers in Orange County, CA, call Drug Help Line today at 800-591-0343.

 Accreditations & Memberships